 The use of fiber optic instead of coaxial cable can be advantageous in applications where very long transmission lines are required.
 The lower cost of fiber optic cable and the avoidance of excessive signal loss make fiber optic an attractive alternative.
 There are, however, a few potential disadvantages to be aware of.
 Coax to fiber converters are required at both ends of the transmission line.
 These converters are active devices, so power is required for their operation.

 Fiber optic cable does not carry DC, so mains power is required at each converter location.
 This may be inconvenient, or impossible, to provide.
 The inability of fiber optic to carry DC also means that active antennas cannot be powered by a receiver or distribution amplifier, necessitating the use of a Bias-Tee to inject DC at the active antenna location.
 Depending on the fiber optic system used, there may also be some considerations regarding RF power handling and noise ingress via the converter connection points.
 Field termination of fiber optic cables is also more challenging than coaxial cable termination.

 This concludes our examination of transmission lines.
-Next month, we will begin looking at sources of noise and the effect of noise on system performance.
+In our next post, we will begin looking at sources of noise and the effect of noise on system performance.
 We will also identify a few key techniques for optimizing the signal-to-noise ratio in challenging environments.

 To stay updated about this and other educational content, subscribe to our email list at shure.com/subscribe.